 - a.
-Attend Medical Staff, Department, and Section meetings of which s/he is a member and any Medical Staff or hospital education programs; - b.
-Not vote on matters presented by the entire Medical Staff, Department, or Section or be an officer of the Medical Staff; and - c.
+Attend Medical Staff and committee meetings of which s/he is a member and any Medical Staff or hospital education programs; - b.
+Not vote on matters presented by the entire Medical Staff or be an officer of the Medical Staff; and - c.
 Serve on Medical Staff committees, other than the MEC, and may vote on matters that come before such committees.